sbyt32/Preordain/README.md

 # MTG Price Fetcher
-> A simple price fetcher for Magic: The Gathering, powered via Scryfall's API and written in Python.
+> A simple price and sale fetcher for Magic: The Gathering, powered via Scryfall and TCGPlayer's API and written in Python.

+This project contains a group of Python scripts that will allow the user to create a PostgreSQL database, and begin to scrape price data from Scryfall and TCGPlayer.
+It uses FastAPI to retrieve information from the database and returns in a .json format.

 - [MTG Price Fetcher](#mtg-price-fetcher)
   - [Features](#features)